abpframework/abp/docs/en/Community-Articles/2020-10-08-How-To-Add-Custom-Property-To-The-User-Entity/How-To-Add-Custom-Property-To-The-User-Entity.md

 ## Step-2

-Create the Users folder in the **CustomizeUserDemo.DomainShared** project, create the class `UserConsts` inside the folder and update the class you created as below:
+Create the Users folder in the **CustomizeUserDemo.Domain.Shared** project, create the class `UserConsts` inside the folder and update the class you created as below:

 ```csharp
 public class UserConst